axodotdev/cargo-dist/book/src/supplychain-security/signing/windows.md

 dist can automatically codesign Windows EXEs, PowerShell installers, and [MSIs](../../installers/msi.md) using SSL.com's [eSigner cloud signing service](https://www.ssl.com/esigner/) or Azure Artifact Signing.

+> Windows artifact signing currently supports only the `x86_64-pc-windows-msvc` target.
+Artifacts for `aarch64-pc-windows-msvc` are not signed.

 Although there are many ways to do code signing, this process is specifically concerned with ensuring [Windows SmartScreen](https://learn.microsoft.com/en-us/windows/security/operating-system-security/virus-and-threat-protection/microsoft-defender-smartscreen/) recognizes the authenticity of the signatures and doesn't prevent your users from running the application.
 Otherwise, any user who [downloads your application with a web browser](https://en.wikipedia.org/wiki/Mark_of_the_Web) will get a popup warning them against running it.
 (Alternative methods of downloading and installing, such as [dist's powershell installers](../../installers/powershell.md) do not trigger SmartScreen.)

 Windows code signing is done using essentially the same certificate infrastructure as HTTPS, just with stricter requirements on issuance and management of the private keys.
 In principle this means you can go to your favourite SSL/TLS Certificate vendor and ask for an EV Code Signing Certificate and follow the same process regardless of which vendor you picked. **However [as of July 2023](https://knowledge.digicert.com/alerts/code-signing-changes-in-2023), all the relevant kinds of code signing certificates can only be issued via hardware security modules (HSMs) like Yubikeys.** This poses a significant challenge for CI/CD pipelines, because you can't just plug a USB key into GitHub CI.